jo-cho/trading-rules-using-machine-learning/README.md

  - The trading rule is based on Triple-Barrier Method introduced in Lopez De Prado (2018).
  - Here are Annualized Sharpe Ratio and Cumulative Returns of three strategies (only long strategy which excludes short selling):
  1. Trading Strategy: This is a *primary model* using only technical analysis. (predict when to buy)
- 2. Meta-Label: This is a *secondary model* using ML algorithm on the trading strategy. (predict whether its bet is profit or loss/ correct bets of the trading strategy) /I used Random Forest here.
+ 2. Meta-Label: This is a *secondary model* using ML algorithm on the trading strategy. (predict whether its bet is profit or loss/ correct bets of the trading strategy) /I used Random Forest and LSTM here.
  3. Bet Sizing: This is a *sizing model* using predict probabilities of ML algorithm used in Meta-Labeling (decide how much to buy)
  4. Buy and hold: Buy-and-hold for an entire period.

  And those strategies were introduced in *Lopez de Prado*, **Advances in Financial Machine Learning**.

+ ## With Random Forest
 ### BTC-USD (30 minutes data)
 ![BTCUSD Annualized Sharpe Ratio](https://user-images.githubusercontent.com/52461409/104087088-9b60f600-52a0-11eb-8647-d3426ddabd39.png)
 ![BTCUSD cumret](https://user-images.githubusercontent.com/52461409/104087089-9c922300-52a0-11eb-979b-d9c2ad10999d.jpg)